SamoudiAnas/My-first-android-java-app/README.md

 ![alt text](https://github.com/SamoudiAnas/My-first-android-java-app/blob/main/Screenshots/22.PNG)

-If you want to see more screenshots of the app check /ScreenShots :point_up:
+If you want to see more screenshots of the app check /ScreenShots :point_up_2: